-The JELI (Judicial Education and Leadership Institute) training called the Spring Convening: Focus on Hearing Quality was presented in April of 2019.
+The JELI (Judicial Education and Leadership Institute) Spring Convening: Focus on Hearing Quality was presented in April of 2019.
 30 judges and 6 referees attended the conference and the topics included the following: Making an Adequate Record, What Evidence Should the Court Consider?
 Caseflow and Time Management, a Judicial Timelines Refresher and data presentation.